Josh-Hiz/hizgiaev.dev/src/pages/posts/post-2.md

 If you want to solve the current one, head over to [Jane Streets puzzle page](https://www.janestreet.com/puzzles/current-puzzle/), they are really fun to solve when you have some time laying around!

-In addition, whenver I am able to solve a puzzle, at the end of the month I will make a blog post detailing the solution and steps of solving.
+In addition, whenever I am able to solve a puzzle, at the end of the month I will make a blog post detailing the solution and steps of solving.
 Thank you for reading!